 In many ways, Katharine Hepburn did not fear death.
 'It will come as a relief', she told reporters, time and again, in recent years.
 'No more interviews'.

 Hepburn passed away on 29 June, 2003, at the age of 96, at the family home in Old Saybrook, Connecticut.
 In honour of her extensive theatre work, the bright lights of the Broadway theatres were dimmed for an hour.
 George Bush was quoted as saying:

-In 1983, Hepburn struck up a friendship with US biographer A Scott Berg and told him lots of personal stories she hoped he would keep secret and release in a book after her death.
+In 1983 Hepburn struck up a friendship with A Scott Berg and told him lots of personal stories that she hoped he would keep secret and release in a book after her death.
 The result can be found in Kate Remembered.

 Her death has definitely brought her back into people's immediate consciousness.
 I think there isn't an actress alive who hasn't got a love and admiration for her work.

 I've always said you were our leading actress.